Paul-mtntt/Project-Thyroid-Cancer-Recurrence/README.md

 The dataset contains clinical and pathological features related to differentiated thyroid cancer and whether the patient experienced recurrence.

 The raw data is not included in this repository.
-You can download it manually or use the automated download script in `src/preprocessing.py`.
+You can download it manually and rename it Thyroid_Diff.csv.